nuttycom/hs-curriculum/exercise-3.md

-2. Printing Output & Repeating
+3. Printing Output & Repeating
 ==============================

-For the second exercise, we're going to start learning a little bit about how to include printing output into our function.
+For the third exercise, we're going to start learning a little bit about how to include printing output into our function.
 Up until now, we've been relying upon the ghci interpreter to directly print the output of our function as soon as it has